department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 1. What benefit-related **services** are offered at these facilities?
    * How do services differ by benefit types?
-   * Are any services shared across benefit types (e.g. updating contact info)?
+   * Are any services shared across benefit types (e.g., updating contact info)?
    * Are all services available consistently throughout the week?
    * Do any services require referrals to other facilities?
    * Are there any services unique to this region/facility?